Nyabsi/driver_leapify/README.md

 # Leapify

+> This driver is work in progress, there may be unexpected / buggy behaviour please report it, [here](https://github.com/Nyabsi/driver_leapify/issues).

 SteamVR for Leapmotion Controller 1 & 2 (*And other compatible controllers*) which strives for seamless co-existing with controllers.

 ## Installation

 You can download latest experimental builds from [actions](https://github.com/Nyabsi/driver_leapify/actions).

-(Be adviced, the driver is currently W.I.P, and instabilities may occur since this re-writes large porpotions of the driver)

 ## Features

 - Cross-platform (Windows, Linux)
-- Seamless Hotswapping between Hand Tracking and Controllers
 - Index Emulation for legacy SteamVR Input applications
-- Support for non-SteamVR controllers, if no controllers are available
+- Fallback to SteamVR controllers, if Hand Tracking is disabled
-- Hand offset estimation, to reduce amount of user configuration
+- Hand offset estimation
+- Settings integration into SteamVR

+## Configuration

+Navigate to SteamVR -> Settings -> Leapify

 ## Building